sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 > If you want to customize this behaviour you can use a [custom server](#custom-server).

-You can listen to the `sveltekit:shutdown` event which is emitted after the HTTP server has finished shutting down.
-Unlike Node's `exit` event, the `sveltekit:shutdown` event is always emitted when a shutdown is triggered and also supports handling asynchronous code.
+You can listen to the `sveltekit:shutdown` event which is emitted after the HTTP server has closed all connections.
+Unlike Node's `exit` event, the `sveltekit:shutdown` event supports asynchronous operations and is always emitted when all connections are closed even if the server has dangling work such as open database connections.

 ```js
 process.on('sveltekit:shutdown', async (reason) => {